oxc-project/javascript-parser-in-rust/docs/ast.md

 }
 ```

-Rust does not have inheritance, so we'll just keep it simple and use composition instead.
+Rust does not have inheritance, so composition is used instead.
 AST for `var a` is defined as

 ```rust